jestann/jive-race/README.md

 - [ ] Integrate team membership functionality with API.
 - [ ] Integrate separate state management/change modules and store.

-The basic visual components and design functionality have been built, along with a full custom module for integrating asynchronous API requests and authentication state management with the rest of the application.
+The basic visual components and design functionality have been built, along with a custom module for integrating asynchronous API requests and authentication state management with the rest of the application.

 ### Visuals